AmaanOMO/AmaanOMO/README.md

 Next.js, MongoDB, UI polish, and the startup grind.

 **Fun facts**
-I play volleyball, love cats, and live a clean, active touching grass life.
+I play volleyball, love cats, and like to live a clean, active life.

 ---